Therapy for New Moms with Preemies and Micro-Preemies

 Instead of settling into life with your newborn, you’re learning medical language you never wanted to know.
 You’re living by monitor alarms, feeding schedules, and hospital visiting hours.
 Your body is healing, your heart is breaking, and your baby is somewhere you can’t fully protect them.

 You may find yourself asking what you did wrong to end up here.
+Going back over everything.
+Trying to find the thing you could have changed.

 You didn't do anything wrong.

-You’re trying to do everything possible to help your baby succeed.
 The appointments never seem to stop.
 PT, OT, speech, feeding therapy.
 Every week brings another specialist, another evaluation, another thing to worry about.

 The lack of sleep is catching up with you.